 Reporting Income from UK Trusts

-- Types and sources of income
+- All types and sources of UK income received by the trust

-- Distributions made to beneficiaries
+- Distributions made to beneficiaries (both UK-resident and non-resident)

 Trust Tax Returns